-If an opposing decision is adopted, all legal acts and transactions relating to the operation in question are null and void.
-The opposing decision may be subject to judicial review by the administrative courts, but this will not have suspensive effect.
+If an opposition decision is adopted, all legal acts and transactions relating to the operation in question are null and void.
+The opposition decision may be subject to judicial review by the administrative courts, not having a suspensive effect.

-34. Does your jurisdiction have any exchange
+34. Does your jurisdiction have any exchange control requirements?

-control requirements?

-Foreign exchange operations are, in principle, intermediated by an entity authorised to carry out foreign exchange activities.
+Foreign exchange operations are, in principle, intermediated by an entity authorized to carry out foreign exchange activities.

 However, residents may carry out directly or through any means of payment denominated in foreign currency, their payments/receipts to/from non-residents or net-off their obligations towards non-residents.
-Residents may also incur debts or grant loans among themselves in foreign currency or in units of account used in international payments and clearing (Decree-Law no. 295/2003, as amended).
+Residents may also incur debts or grant loans among themselves in foreign currency or in units of account used in international payments and clearing (Decree Law no. 295/2003 of 21 November, as amended).
 Notwithstanding, temporary restrictions may be imposed on the conduct of these operations on the grounds of serious political reasons or urgency.

-Residents and non-residents may open and operate bank accounts in Portugal, held by authorised institutions, denominated in euros, foreign currency, gold or units of account.
+Residents and non-residents may open and operate bank accounts in Portugal, held in authorized institutions, denominated in euros, foreign currency, gold or units of account.